 Your wrists are strengthened by the constant action of pushing the floor away from you.
-Your shoulders are opened up by the act of moving them away from the ears and sliding your shoulder blades down your back.
+At the same time, your shoulders are opened up by the act of moving them away from the ears and sliding your shoulder blades down your back.
 Your spine is elongated by the hips being diagonally lifted towards the sky.
 The hamstrings and calves are elongated as the heels reach toward the floor

 2. Chakrasana (Wheel Pose)